VivekPa/AIAlpha/README.md

 I truly hope you find this project informative and useful in developing your own trading strategies or machine learning models.
 If you found this project interesting, do **leave a star**.

+*This project illustrates how to use machine learning to predict the future prices of stocks.
+In order to efficiently allocate the capital to those stocks, check out [OptimalPortfolio](https://github.com/VivekPa/OptimalPortfolio)*

 *Disclaimer, this is purely an educational project.
 Any backtesting performance do not guarentee live trading results.
 Trade at your own risk.*
 *This is only a guide on the usage of the model.
 If you want to delve into the reasoning behind the model and the theory, please check out my blog: [Engineer Quant](https://medium.com/engineer-quant)*